mochoabuilds/-cognition-/README.md

 02 Configuring the Edge Computing Device (Raspberry Pi)

 03 Footfall/People Counter (See Attached Codebase)
-* Counts the # of people entering and exiting a room
 * Videos/
     * .avi
     * .mp4